Unix-User/MP_unixlocal/README.md

 This is the main project of my website(https://unixlocal.ml)

 To do:
-- upload image;
+- upload images system
 - system tab functions
-- create user with validation
+- create user with email validation